8.8 Children from Abroad

 Children are also trafficked for the purpose of domestic labour.
 These children may be less obvious, and their use to the family may be more likely to be picked up during a private fostering assessment, or because someone notices that they are living at a house, but not in school etc.

 Children, who enter the country, apparently as part of re-unification arrangements, can be particularly vulnerable to domestic exploitation.

-As soon as it is identified that a child may be trafficked for either sexual or commercial exploitation immediate action is required.
-Planning of the investigation must be undertaken within a Strategy Meeting to ensure that both the safety of this individual child and the investigation of organised criminal activity are addressed.
+As soon as it is identified that a child may be trafficked for either sexual or commercial exploitation, immediate action is required.
+Planning of the investigation must be undertaken within a Strategy Discussion to ensure that both the safety of this individual child and the investigation of organised criminal activity are addressed.